'American Honey' (2016) by Andrea Arnold

 Because it’s different.
 The film is a take on the working class American Dream story, but all a little deranged.
 To cap it off, Arnold is a British woman in her 50’s.
 It’s an outsider’s perspective.
 Through her direction she manages to achieve rawness and authenticity that one can assume must come from an immersive filmmaking approach.
 She, the cast and crew lived together in motels, much like the characters in the film, for the 56-day shoot.
 It’s the closest thing I’ve seen to vérité in a long time.

 For the sex scenes.
 I haven’t seen anything so real, awkward, and sexy in a long time.
 Stretch marks included.
-There hasn’t been a more truthful hetero sex scene since Catherin Breillat’s "Fat Girl" or Derek Cianfrance’s "Blue Valentine," and both those are heart-wrenching and not titlating.
+There hasn’t been a more truthful hetero sex scene since Catherin Breillat’s "Fat Girl" or Derek Cianfrance’s "Blue Valentine," and both those are heart-wrenching and not titillating.

 For Shia LaBeouf.
 Whatever the tabloid antics that surround him might be, the man can act.
 His dirtbag, Jake (rat tail and all), leader of the “mag pack” (door to door magazine sales people) is captivating as hell.
 He goes all in and I believe him every step of the way.
-He rolled with the punches and embedded in Arnold’s production family structure just like everyone else.
-He’s got that crazy Brando thing going, and if he can continue to channel it like this, he might be able get back in the Hollywood game (if he even wants that).
+He rolled with the punches and embedded himself into Arnold’s production family structure just like everyone else.
+He’s got that crazy Brando thing going, and if he can continue to channel it like this, he might be able to get back in the Hollywood game (if he even wants that).

 For the cinematography.
 It’s handheld, it’s imperfect, it doesn’t even make sense at times, but that’s why I’m so taken by it.
 It’s freewheeling and mirrors a personal perspective.
 It’s not as voyeuristic as it is participatory.
 You’re engaged and occasionally mesmerized.